Zambia women's national football team: History

-Zambia women's national football team's rank fell again in 2011, this time to 125th best in the world.
-They did not make it into the final group qualification round for the CAF region that fought it out to represent Africa in the World Cup.
+Zambia team's rank fell in 2011, this time to 125th best in the world.
+It did not make it into the final group qualification round for the CAF region that fought it out to represent Africa in the World Cup.
 In January, the team played a pair of games against South Africa.
-They lost the 15 January game in Lusaka 1–2, going down despite a score of 0–0 at the half.
-They lost the 29 January game in Umlazi 0–3 after being down 0–1 at the half.
-Later that year, they played three games in Harare against South Africa, Tanzania and Botswana.
+It lost the 15 January game in Lusaka 1–2, going down with a score of 0–0 at the half.
+It lost the 29 January game in Umlazi 0–3 after being down 0–1 at the half.
+Later that year, it played 3 games in Harare against South Africa, Tanzania and Botswana.
 On Saturday, 2 July, South Africa won 4–1 against Zambia.
 On Sunday, 3 July, Zambia won 4–1 against Tanzania.
 On Tuesday, 5 July, Botswana lost 1–4 against Zambia.
 The country did not have a team competing at the 2011 All Africa Games.

-Going into the 2012 season, the national team coach is Enala Phiri-Simbeye, a woman with Deborah Chisanga serving as the team's skipper.
-On 14 January 2012, they played a game against Malawi that they won 7–0 after being ahead 4–0 at the half.
+Going into the 2012 season, the team coach is Enala Phiri-Simbeye, a woman with Deborah Chisanga serving as the team's skipper.
+On 14 January 2012, it played a game against Malawi that it won 7–0 after being ahead 4–0 at the half.
 The game was part of the CAF African Women's Championship and was played in the first round and played in Lusaka.
 Prior to the start of the game, the team danced on the field and sang Chikokishi music.
-Players on their roster included Anne Kabanji, Misozi Zulu and Mwila Bowa.
 Malawi beat Zambia 4–2 following a 1–0 lead at halftime in the return leg played in Blantyre, Malawi on 29 January 2012.
 Suzan Banda scored the second goal of the game, and the first for Zambia in the match.
 Mupopa Kawange scored Zambia's second goal.
 Zambia had a number of fans, most women, who attended the game in Malawi.
-These fans played music during the game to encourage their team's players.
-Music played included "Time Time yawo yatha", a Zambian hit song.
-Another song played was a "Akamwire", a Malai hit song.
 In March 2012, the team was ranked the 126th best in the world and the 19th best in CAF.

-In the African qualifiers for the 2020 Olympics, they defeated Cameroon in the final round and qualified for the Olympics for the first time.
-In their Olympics debut, they experienced a 3–10 loss to the Netherlands, the highest-scoring women's football match in Olympics history.
-Nonetheless, Zambia's participation in the Olympics eventually fed its growth, and in the 2022 Women's Africa Cup of Nations, Zambia successfully reached the semi-finals, beating Senegal on penalties, thus became the first landlocked country in Africa to qualify for a senior FIFA World Cup tournament, with Zambia set to debut in the 2023 FIFA Women's World Cup.
+In the African qualifiers for the 2020 Olympics, it defeated Cameroon in the final round and qualified for the Olympics for the first time.
+In its Olympics debut, it experienced a 3–10 loss to the Netherlands, the highest-scoring women's soccer match in Olympics history.

-Team image

-Nicknames

-The Zambia women's national football team has been known or nicknamed as the "Copper Queens".